 Using fresh local and sustainable ingredients and making everything from scratch.
 After Whisknladle, Chef Joe moved on the Pamplemousse Grille in Solana Beach.
 Known as one of the original fine dining restaurants in San Diego, Chef Joe had the privilege of working under the very talented Chef Jeffery Strauss.
 While there, Chef Joe helped create the chocolate company Le Petit Mousse Chocolates where he came up with recipes for their unique gourmet chocolate dipped caramel line.
 Chef Joe left the Pamplemousse Grille in 2013 to join the culinary team and head up the pastry department at the renowned catering company Waters Fine Foods & Catering.
 In 2015, Chef Joe co-founded WooBar – a concept/dream he has been working on since 2008, chocolate dipped frozen cheesecake bars.
 And yes, his name really is Joe Pastry!

 Evan Cruz, an aspiring young chef, was born in the Philippines and raised in San Diego California.
 At a young age, he recalls learning how to cook in his grandmother’s kitchen cooking rice, rolling Lumpia (Filipino spring rolls), cutting fish, cleaning vegetables.
 He discovered his fascination with the culinary arts starting as a prep cook and dishwasher at the age of 15.
 Learning and working hard he worked his way up to sous chef by the age of 19.
 From there, he found himself in the midst of glamorous city lights of Las Vegas.

 Not feeling satisfied and wanting to educate himself further, in 2000, he enrolled and graduated from the California Culinary Academy in San Francisco.
 In 2001, missing home, he found himself back in San Diego and becoming the executive chef/partner at Roy’s La Jolla.
 With that “seven year itch” in 2007, Evan left Roy’s to start his own catering company “Exclusive Chef Catering/Consulting”.

 Still wanting more of a challenge and missing cooking for guests in 2010 he found himself at finding that passion and love at “Pacifica Del Mar”.
-With Chris Idso moving into a new position as general manager, this created a perfect symbiotic relationship where both chefs have the love and passion for using fresh local ingredients, sustainable seafood with focus, love and passion for California costal cuisine.
+With Chris Idso moving into a new position as general manager, this created a perfect symbiotic relationship where both chefs have the love and passion for using fresh local ingredients, sustainable seafood with focus, love and passion for California coastal cuisine.

 At the end of 2011, Looking to further his experience and knowledge Evan took on the position as Executive Sous Chef for the prestigious L’auberge Del mar Hotel and Resort.
 In the beginning of 2013, He found a great opportunity to work with another James Beard Award winning chef with Chef Bernard Guillas at the majestic La Jolla Beach and Tennis Club.
 With a phenomenal opportunity from Arterra and The San Diego Marriott Del Mar, Evan found himself taking the helm of Executive Chef at landmark Carmel Valley hotel.

-When discussing his food, Chef Cruz remarks “I believe that food is inspired by understanding the bounty of San Diego from the seafood rich oceans of Baja California to the fertile farms of the Imperial Valley my cuisine has developed with a local-centric view and global influences.
+When discussing his food, Chef Cruz remarks “I believe that food is inspired by understanding the bounty of San Diego.
+From the seafood rich oceans of Baja California to the fertile farms of the Imperial Valley, my cuisine has developed with a local-centric view and global influences.
 To me a chef is just like any artist, you want them to leave you with an impression of their soul.”

-Growing up, I was always in the kitchen helping my dad and grandparents cook.
-Coming from a Greek and Italian background, food was a major part of our culture, and eating and preparing delicious food was something we did every day.
-Often, I’d also help out at church functions when they needed a hand in the kitchen.
-My first experience with restaurants came after graduating from high school, when I started working at a local eatery called Café Deva.
-I loved everything about it.
+Growing up, Tommy Fraioli was always in the kitchen helping his dad and grandparents cook.
+Coming from a Greek and Italian background, food is a major part of his culture.
+Eating and preparing delicious food was a daily activity.
+He’d often lend a hand at church functions when they needed a help in the kitchen.
+His first experience with restaurants came after graduating from high school, working at a local eatery called Café Deva.
+He loved everything about it.
 When Chef Fraioli moved to San Diego to attend college, he took a position with Boudin Bakery.
 He subsequently worked at various other restaurants, including Bing Crosby’s Restaurant and Piano Lounge, where he worked up to sous chef.